 If you are looking to record interviews remotely, aspects to consider may include the choice of technology as well as how to securely store and transfer data.
 As the data you collect is likely to be considered personal data, you will also need to take data compliance into account.
 Please contact us if you want to know more, or discuss your specific project.

-When using a survey to gather research data, choosing a suitable platform for the task is one aspect to consider.
-It is also crucially important to be aware of other issues that need to be taken into account, such as how to make sure the collected data is safe and used in compliance with data protection.
-Our Survey Advice service aims to help researchers select the most appropriate survey tool for their needs, and to provide guidance on other issues that need to be considered when creating and running an online survey.
+Our Survey Advice service aims to help researchers select the most appropriate survey tool for their needs, and to provide guidance on other issues that need to be considered, including ensuring that the collected data is safe and used in compliance with data protection legislation.
 We offer courses through the IT Learning Centre, covering tools and good practice and training on specific survey tools.
 Basic feedback on surveys can also be provided.

 More information: Survey Advice service